muhammedsirajudeen/wordcounter-application/README.md

 The Frontend and Backend is created on Next.js except for the scraping logic .
 The scraping logic is rewritten using python and served using flask in a Docker Container .
 Right now the backend is running on an ec2 instance .
 A better option would have been to run it on aws lambda .
 Also the word count part of BeautifulSoup is not accurate would love to use spacy to improve its accuracy using nlp and tokenizing the words .
 Also inorder to improve perfomance a caching layer would be awesome as cache invalidation would become a headache as we need the latest data Iam avoiding it from mvp
+Also Entirely client rendered applications would have difficulty showing upon the render